Ph.D. Brown University (2012)

-Chris received his PhD from Brown University in 2012 where he was awarded the Presidential Excellence in Teaching Award, a distinction given to one graduate student at the university each academic year.
-He joined the English Department at Ithaca College in 2011, and teaches introductions to postcolonial and contemporary literatures, as well as upper division courses on the South African novel, and on the emergent genre of the global novel.
-He is the co-director, with the novelist Eleanor Henderson, of Ithaca's New Voices Festival, a three-day celebration of talented, early career writers.
-Now in its eighth year, New Voices brings eight writers of poetry, fiction, drama, and essay to campus each Spring for a series of readings and workshops.
-He is the founder of The Global Modernism Symposium, which he co-organized with Ithaca's Professor Jennifer Spitzer.
+I received my PhD from Brown University in 2012 where I was awarded the Presidential Excellence in Teaching Award, a distinction given to one graduate student at the university each academic year.
+I joined the English Department at Ithaca College in 2011, and I teach introductions to postcolonial and contemporary literatures, as well as upper division courses on the South African novel, literature and surveillance, and on the emergent genre of the global novel.
+Since 2013, I have been the co-director, with the novelist Eleanor Henderson, of Ithaca's New Voices Festival, a three-day celebration of talented, early career writers.
+Now in its ninth year, New Voices brings eight writers of poetry, fiction, drama, and essay to campus each Spring for a series of readings and workshops.

 My book, Kazuo Ishiguro as World Literature, is currently under contract with Bloomsbury Press.
 My primary research field is contemporary postcolonial/Anglophone literature, especially those texts and authors that cross borders, geographic and otherwise, and become, willingly or not, works of world literature.
 I've recently published research articles on the theoretical and philosophical concept of the limit in Literature Compass, corporate personhood and Kazuo Ishiguro's novels in NOVEL: A Forum on Fiction, Zadie Smith's novels of style in The Companion to Contemporary British and Irish Literature, and on genre in Ishiguro's canon in The Wiley-Blackwell Companion to World Literature, with Kelly Mee Rich (Harvard), I edited a special issue on "Kazuo Ishiguro After the Nobel" for the journal Modern Fiction Studies.
 My research on The Man Booker Prize and post-imperial British fiction appears in Oxford University Press's ORE Literature Research Encyclopedia.
 With Thom Dancer (U Toronto), I edited a special issue on "The Novel at its Limits" for the journal Critique.
 I have just recently published a chapter on the controversies surrounding JM Coetzee's novel Disgrace for The Bloomsbury Handbook to J. M. Coetzee, edit.
 Andrew Van Der Vlies (Adelaide).
 I am a member of the Editorial Board at the journal ARIEL, a Johns Hopkins University Press journal of international literature in English.